-The pilot or operator is responsible for the prompt removal of damaged or disabled aircraft.
-In the event the pilot or operator does not comply or is unable to remove such aircraft in a timely manner, the Airport Manager, or their designee may have the aircraft removed at the pilot's/operator's expense without liability for damage that resulted from the removal.
+The aircraft owner or operator is responsible for the prompt removal of damaged or disabled aircraft.
+In the event the pilot or operator does not comply or is unable to remove such aircraft in a timely manner, the Airport Director, or their designee may have the aircraft removed at the owner/operator's expense without liability for damage that resulted from the removal.